thomasWeise/moptipy/CONTRIBUTING.md

 ## 2. License

 `moptipy` is provided to the public as open source software under the [GNU GENERAL PUBLIC LICENSE, Version 3, 29 June 2007](https://thomasweise.github.io/moptipy/LICENSE.html).
-Terms for other licenses, e.g., for specific industrial applications, can be negotiated with Dr. Thomas Weise (who can be reached via the [contact information](#3-contact) below).
+Terms for other licenses, e.g., for specific industrial applications, can be negotiated with Dr.&nbsp;[Thomas Weise](https://thomasweise.github.io) (who can be reached via the [contact information](#3-contact) below).
 Dr. Thomas Weise holds the copyright of this package *except* for the JSSP instance data in file [`moptipy/examples/jssp/instances.txt`](https://github.com/thomasWeise/moptipy/blob/main/moptipy/examples/jssp/instances.txt).

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `moptipy` by you shall be under the above license, terms, and conditions, without any additional terms or conditions.